Find Affordable College Courses

 On average, Fine Arts graduates from USF Tampa take out $26,162 in student loans while working on their degree.

-Ringling College of Art and Design ranked #6 on this year’s Best Fine & Studio Arts Schools in Florida list.
-Located in the small city of Sarasota, Ringling College is a private not-for-profit college with a small student population.
+Ringling College of Art and Design came in at #6 in this year’s edition of the Best Fine & Studio Arts Schools in Florida ranking.
+Located in the city of Sarasota, Ringling College is a private not-for-profit college with a small student population.

 While working on their degree, Fine Arts majors at Ringling College accumulate an average of around $27,000 in student debt.

-Florida International University did quite well in this year’s ranking of the best schools for fine and studio arts students.
-It came in at #7 on the list.
-Located in the suburb of Miami, FIU is a public college with a fairly large student population.
+Florida International University landed the #7 spot in the 2023 rankings for the best fine and studio arts programs.
+Located in the large suburb of Miami, FIU is a public school with a fairly large student population.

 Fine Arts majors at FIU take out an average of $21,750 in student loans while working on their egree.